Hiking among sage, grasses and junipers toward snow-covered peaks

 - Salt Lake City (SLC)

-Offbeat museums and Western charm make Pocatello a must-see city.
+Offbeat museums and Western charm in a one-of-a-kind place

-Yes, the Don Aslett Museum of Clean is about cleanliness, and it’s surprisingly entertaining; think exhibits of vacuums, washers, brooms, trash cans and cluttered garages.
-Take a guided walking tour of Old Town Pocatello and visit buildings on the National Register of Historic Places.
-You’ll find specialty shops selling antiques and other goods, art galleries and restaurants.
-While there, visit little tucked-away parks and attend special events including concerts, art walks and haunted history tours.
-While flying in or out of the Pocatello Regional Airport, stop to admire the 100-plus species of plants in the Kizuna Garden.
-Also worth a tour is the Idaho Museum of Natural History at the Idaho State University campus.
+Yes, the Museum of Clean is about cleanliness, but it’s surprisingly entertaining.
+See exhibits featuring vacuums, washers, brooms and cluttered garages, all presided over by one of only 200 Muffler Man statues left in the world.
+Equally neat is a guided walking tour of Historic Downtown Pocatello to visit buildings on the National Register of Historic Places.
+You’ll find antique shops, art galleries and restaurants.
+While there, stop by little tucked-away parks and attend special events, including concerts, art walks and haunted history tours.
+Also worth a tour is the Idaho Museum of Natural History at the Idaho State University campus, where you can explore anthropology and earth sciences exhibits until you’re an expert on Idaho.

 One Stop for History, Animals and Water Fun

-The city’s bustling Ross Park is an entertainment hub.
-The area features an Aquatic Complex, Pocatello Zoo (which features animals native to the West), Fort Hall Replica (learn about 19th-century explorers, trappers, fur traders, Native Americans, pioneers and gold seekers) and Pocatello Junction Town Site (with several replica buildings, including a saloon, bank, church and schoolhouse).
-Nearby, visit the Bannock County Historical Museum for exhibits covering topics ranging from the railroad to archaeological specimens to Prohibition.
+Pocatello’s bustling Ross Park is an entertainment hub.
+The area features an Aquatic Complex with an enormous pool, lazy river and playground; Zoo Idaho, which hosts animals native to the West like grizzly bears and mule deer; Fort Hall Replica, where visitors learn about 19th-century explorers, trappers, fur traders, Native Americans, pioneers and gold seekers; and Pocatello Junction Town Site, which contains several replica buildings, including a saloon, bank and schoolhouse.
+Nearby, visit the Bannock County Historical Museum for exhibits on everything from archaeological specimens to the railroad and Prohibition.

 Pocatello is an outdoor oasis.
 Mountains – most notably the peaks of the Bannock Range – surround the city.
-The Portneuf River (one of few rivers to flow northward) runs through Pocatello and joins the Snake River (the same one that runs through Oregon and Washington) at the American Falls reservoir north of the city.
-Pull on hiking shoes and head to the Portneuf Greenway to hike a series of trails (some of them even have map systems to use with your smartphone).
-Grab binoculars and go bird watching at 45 sites in the area.
-This outdoor hotspot is perfect in every season – take your pick of skiing, snowmobiling, ice fishing, golfing, hiking, biking and fishing.
+The Portneuf River – one of few rivers to flow northward – runs through Pocatello and joins the Snake River at the American Falls reservoir north of the city.
+Pull on hiking shoes and catch up to the City Creek Trail System to explore a series of trails; some of them even have map systems to use with your smartphone.
+Find Cherry Springs Nature Area within Caribou-Targhee National Forest, a hotspot for birding – over 100 species have been documented here – and wildlife viewing.
+Yet another way to experience Pocatello’s great outdoors is at the Portneuf Wellness Complex.
+With sports fields, basketball courts, sand volleyball and a nearly three-hectare lake for swimming and fishing, you’ll have some serious fun in the fresh air.

-Buzzworthy selfie spots: Since 2012, a local committee has been hard at work restoring original neon signs throughout Pocatello’s Old Town District.
+Buzzworthy selfie spots: Since 2012, a local committee has been hard at work restoring original neon signs throughout Historic Downtown Pocatello.

 Photo: Relight the Night